 l.
 From such people turn away!
 The command to turn away from people described by the characteristics in this list is especially difficult in our present day.

 ii.
 Many think it is enough if they themselves are not like this, and give little heed to the company they keep.
-But if we spend time with people like this – either personally or by allowing us to entertain us – they will influence on us.
+But if we spend time with people like this – either personally or by allowing them to entertain us – they will have an influence on us.
 As Paul wrote in 1 Corinthians 15:33: Do not be deceived: “Evil company corrupts good habits.”

 iii.
 From such turn away also means that Paul knew those marked by the spirit of the last days were present in Timothy’s own day.
 However, we should expect that they would be even more numerous and have increased power in the last days shortly before the return of Jesus.